aschrein/aschrein.github.io/_posts/2021-02-1-smallmath_1.markdown

 It's useful to sometimes redo high school basic stuff step by step.
 Also I wanted to try out the mathjax latex embedding.

+This article also features zero production quality diagrams made in paint which I really like because it's fast.

 ## Definition

 A circumcenter of a triangle (A, B, C) is a point P that is equally distant to 3 of its vertices.